 Rhenus Group Strengthens LATAM Region As Blu Logistics Rebrands To Rhenus Logistics

-“The ongoing collaboration through BRICS - with Brazil and India cooperating - and several free trade agreements between India and various Latin American countries are playing a pivotal role in strengthening this partnership,” said Bhaswar Arya, Joint Managing Director of Rhenus India.“These frameworks are enhancing bilateral engagement, easing market access and creating fertile ground for deeper economic cooperation.
+'The ongoing collaboration through BRICS with Brazil and India cooperating and several free trade agreements between India and various Latin American countries are playing a pivotal role in strengthening this partnership,' said Bhaswar Arya, Joint Managing Director of Rhenus India.
+'These frameworks are enhancing bilateral engagement, easing market access and creating fertile ground for deeper economic cooperation.
 We see immense potential across diverse sectors such as pharmaceuticals, automotive, agro-commodities, textiles and technology.
-Moreover, improved ocean and air connectivity, alongside policy-driven efforts from both regions, is accelerating the momentum of trade.”See also Samsung Solve for Tomorrow 2024-25 Concludes with 19 Awards
+Moreover, improved ocean and air connectivity, alongside policy-driven efforts from both regions, is accelerating the momentum of trade.'

 Legal Disclaimer: